Diagnostic Audiological Evaluation

-The evaluation is done to determine if a hearing loss is present, and if so, to detail the type and severity of the hearing loss.
-It also may provide insight into the cause of the hearing loss as well as provide guidance for the audiologist in making appropriate treatment recommendations.
+We perform an audiological evaluation to see if a hearing loss is present.
+If so, we detail the type and severity of the hearing loss.
+It also may provide insight into the cause of the hearing loss.
+Additionally, it can provide guidance for the audiologist in making the right treatment recommendations.

 What Tests Will Be Done?

-The specific tests done during the evaluation will depend on the patient’s age, and what is known already about their hearing status.
-These various tests will determine the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
-The audiologist will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing difficulty of the brain).
+The specific tests we do during an audiological evaluation depends on the patient’s age, and what we already know about their hearing status.
+These various tests will show the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
+The audiologist will also see if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing difficulty of the brain).

-A diagnostic audiologic evaluation includes pure-tone testing, bone-conduction testing, and speech testing.
+A diagnostic audiological evaluation includes pure-tone testing, bone-conduction testing, and speech testing.

 Pure-tone Air and Bone Conduction Testing

-Pure-tone air conduction testing determines the quietest tones that a person can hear at different frequencies, both low and high.
+Pure-tone air conduction testing shows the quietest tones that a person can hear at different frequencies, both low and high.
 Bone conduction testing is similar to pure-tone air conduction testing.
-A different type of headphone is used during bone conduction testing, and the results help the specialist determine if the hearing loss is originating from the outer/middle ear or from the inner ear.
+We use a different type of headphone during bone conduction testing.
+As a result, specialist can see if the hearing loss is coming from the outer/middle ear or from the inner ear.

-A speech reception threshold (SRT) test is often used with older children and adults to confirm the results of a pure-tone test.
-This test determines the lowest level at which the patient can recognize words or speech stimuli.
+A Speech Reception Threshold (SRT) test is often used with older children and adults to confirm the results of a pure-tone test.
+This test shows the lowest level at which patients recognize words or speech stimuli.

 Word Discrimination Test

-The audiologist determines the patient’s absolute maximum ability to understand speech under two conditions: relative quiet and comfortably loud.
-Finally, there is testing to determine how much the patient’s hearing is adversely affected by background noise.
+The audiologist determines the patient’s highest ability to understand speech under two conditions: relative quiet and comfortably loud.
+Finally, the audiologist tests to see if background noise affects the patient’s hearing.

-Other testing may be done based on a patient’s particular concerns and issues identified.
-The audiologist may also perform otoscopy (examining the ear canal) and tympanometry (test of the middle ear) to determine the health of the ear canal and the middle ear.
+We may do other testing based on a patient’s particular concerns and issues.
+The audiologist may also perform otoscopy (examining the ear canal) and tympanometry (test of the middle ear).
+This helps the audiologist determine the health of the ear canal and the middle ear.